Italian Citizenship by Descent

 Individuals who have Italian ancestry may be eligible to get citizenship based on a variety of characteristics, including the birth date and place of their parents, grandparents, and even great-grandparents.

-Citizenship is passed down from parent to child without any restriction of generation, provided that no ancestor has ever abandoned their citizenship.
+Citizenship is passed down from grandparent/parent to child, provided that no foreign naturlization occured and the italian citizenship has ever abondoned.
 When a person claims to be of Italian parentage or ancestry but cannot find proof of the fact in Italian registers (i.e. citizenship claimed by great-grandparents), it is required to offer proof that all ancestors have retained and thus passed on their Italian citizenship.
 The obtaining of Italian citizenship has no tax duties, which are instead tied to migrating to Italy.

 Documents Required for The Application of Italian Citizenship by Descent